godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 **Why 2D?** 3D games are much more complex than 2D ones.
 You should stick to 2D until you have a good understanding of the game development process.

-.. warning:: Language examples follow the naming scheme of gdscript to avoid
-              confusion.
-It's recommended to use your languages coding conventions

 Project Setup
 -------------